Naysrania18/Password-strength-analyzer/README.md

 Password length.
 Presence of different types of characters (letters, numbers, special characters).
 Uniqueness of characters.
-Ease of guessing (for example, using a dictionary of common passwords).
+Ease of guessing (for example, using a dictionary of common passwords)